mooofin/CTFs/CTFs-main/pwn.college/linux-luminarium/Pondering Paths/writeup.md

 # Programs and Absolute Paths

-## Objective
-The objective of this challenge is to execute a specific program located outside the current working directory by using its absolute path.

-## Challenge Analysis
 This challenge builds on the concept of absolute paths.
 The current working directory (`~/program-and-absolute-paths`) contains numerous files, which can serve as a distraction.
 However, the target executable, `run`, is not located here.

 The challenge requires understanding that an absolute path provides a direct reference to a file or program's location, starting from the root (`/`) of the filesystem.
 Therefore, the contents of the current directory are irrelevant to solving the challenge.
 The program we need to execute is located at `/challenge/run`.